 Decking Prices and Estimating Decking Materials

 When considering decking prices, there are several major factors that will determine the final cost of a project.
 The first, of course, is the cost of the decking materials.
 Certain species of wood and types of composites are more costly than others.
-Remember that, with wood, you’ll need to purchase a wood stain and sealer to waterproof the material after the lumber has dried sufficiently.
+Remember that with wood you’ll need to purchase a wood stain and sealer to waterproof the material after the lumber has dried sufficiently.

-Estimating Deck Materials
+Estimating Decking Materials

 We’ve got some tools to help you estimate material costs.
 Keep in mind, these tools will provide estimates only to help you plan.

-Deck Material Calculator
+Deck Materials Calculator

 Our deck design tool will help you create a cost estimate and materials list as you design your dream deck.
 Begin with inspirational images, sample templates or simply start drawing your deck.

-Deck Concrete Calculators
+Deck Concrete Slab Calculator

 Labor

 It’s important to consider whether or not this is a viable DIY project or one best left to the pros.
 Some hidden costs and construction challenges might surprise you.
-When drafting your plan, check your work with a building inspector to ensure you have enough supports for the size of your deck and that your railings are up to code.
+When drafting your plan, check your work with a building inspector to ensure you have enough supports for the size of your deck and that your frame and railings are up to code.
 In the planning phase, consider enlisting the help of an electrician to run electricity to your new deck for ambient nighttime lighting.

 Decking Material Options: The Best Wood for Decks and More

 The right material is critical to building the best deck.
-Wood material options are the most popular but you’ve got other options as well, including composite decking and PVC (polyvinyl chloride) decking.
+Wood material options are the most popular, but you’ve got other options as well, including composite decking and PVC (polyvinyl chloride) decking.
 For railings and balusters, you have even more choices, including aluminum deck materials.

 Some deck materials offer customizable design options, from curves to multiple colors and woodgrain patterns, while other materials are more limited.
 When choosing a deck material for your project, keep your priorities in mind.
 Are you looking for great design options, the best value, top-rated decking materials or maybe a product that offers a balance of them all?
 You’ll also want to keep in mind deck safety, which type of cleaning products you’ll need for your deck and how much maintenance your choice of deck materials will require.